Draw and style connectors in diagrams.net

 There are several different ways you can draw connectors in diagrams.net.

 Draw a fixed connector: Hover over a shape to see the fixed connection points.
 Click and drag a connector from one of these points - a cross highlighted in green - and hover over the target shape.
-Drop the connector end over a fixed connection point when it is highlighted in green to make it into a fixed connection.
+Drop the connector end over a fixed connection point when it is highlighted in green.
+You’ll see the end of the connecturn turn green with a cross to indicate it’s a fixed connection.

 Fixed connection points are usually spaced evenly around the outside of a shape.
 You can override this and change a shape’s style to have custom connection points.